If you’ve been diagnosed with metatarsalgia by your doctor, you probably have a lot of questions.

 At Applied Biomechanics, it’s our goal to make sure you’re informed about your foot or leg problems so that you can make the right decisions about your treatment.

-What is Metatarsalgia?
+What is metatarsalgia?

 Metatarsalgia is a general term that refers to any pain in the general area of the metatarsal heads, also more commonly known as the “ball of the foot” or “forefoot.”

-Some of the specific diagnoses which fall under this catch-all term would include, but are not limited to:
+Some of the specific diagnoses which fall under this catch-all term include, but are not limited to:

-- Stress fracture to a metatarsal
+- A stress fracture to a metatarsal head.

 Metatarsalgia normally responds well to conservative treatment, and surgery should be used only as a last resort when all conservative treatments have failed.
-Conservative treatment options include, but are not limited to, proper fitting footwear, over the counter insoles, custom made orthotics, footwear modifications and stretching exercises.
+Conservative treatment options include, but are not limited to, proper fitting footwear, over the counter insoles, custom made orthotics, footwear modifications, and stretching exercises.